zhengfeng317/screening/README.md

 8. go to EP; provide system for '2-sub-ep.sh';
 - submit EP via 2-sub-ep.sh
 - check and resubmit unfinished jobs with check.sh/resub.sh (may need to modify)
+- use process-phonon.sh to process the phonon results; process-omega.sh to compute omega